 The best mouthwash for bad breath

 A quick swish with mouthwash helps stop bad breath in a couple of ways.
 Firstly, it can dislodge food particles and bacteria that would otherwise be making your mouth smell.
-Secondly, it freshens breath – usually with mint or other herbs.
+Secondly, it freshens your breath – usually with mint or other herbs.

 It's best to choose an antibacterial bad breath mouthwash, because this will help fight bacteria and reduce plaque at the same time.
 The biggest brand on the market is Listerine, with mouthwashes for bad breath in many different flavours and formulas.